 Quantile Regression for Weather Risk Pricing

-I built the ML components for a weather prediction market (CS 506 team project): models that generate risk-adjusted odds for temperature, wind speed, and precipitation outcomes.
+A weather prediction market does not need a forecast.
+It needs odds.
+I built the ML layer for one as a CS 506 team project: models that quote risk-adjusted prices on temperature, wind speed, and precipitation outcomes.

 Ensembles require uncorrelated errors